abbasaziz/abbasaziz/README.md

 An Electrical Engineer who has fresh understanding and experience in Embedded Systems, IoT, Technical Writing and has a knack for Programming.
-Trying to develop skills in JavaScript, HTML5, MATLAB, C/C++, Python.
-Can work with various simulation software like AutoCAD, Proteus, and embedded systems simulators/programmers.
+Trying to develop skills for Web development, Data engineering, AI and machine learning.

 <!---
 abbasaziz/abbasaziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.